Site icon MonicaKnighton.com

 My daughter, Nia, is visiting for Christmas.

 Do you set off Nia with commas?
 It depends.
-What do you think the difference is between these two sentences?

 Exit mobile version